Tuesday, October 4, 2011

 To Reno, Nevada for the biker event "Street Vibrations"

-Coyote and wife both had to work late
+Both had to work late

 The previous night

-So begged off our departure time
+So they begged off our departure time

 A World Poker Tour tournament